endpoints4s/endpoints4s/documentation/manual/src/main/paradox/interpreters/pekko-http.md

 #### The incoming request doesn’t match any endpoint

 In that case, the routes constructed by endpoints4s can’t do anything.
-You have to deal with such errors in the usual Pekko HTTP way: by using an implicit `pekko.http.scaladsl.server.RejectionHandler` having a `handleNotFound` clause.
+You have to deal with such errors in the usual Pekko HTTP way: by using an implicit `org.apache.pekko.http.scaladsl.server.RejectionHandler` having a `handleNotFound` clause.

 #### The incoming request is invalid